security-force-monitor/research-handbook/source/units_relations.rst

 Description
 ~~~~~~~~~~~

-The unique 32 character code assigned to the unit about which a relationship is described in the claim.
+The human readable name of the unit that is the "parent" of another unit or which has personnel serving within it as members drawn from another unit.

 Attribute type
 ~~~~~~~~~~~~~~

-String in UUID format.
+Text string.

 Status
 ~~~~~~